 It erases data securely using 17 International erasure standards like NATO, U.S. Department of Defense (DOD Standard 5220.22-M) 3 Pass/7 Pass, etc.

 Remove or delete your files cautiously and securely or else you may regret deleting some important files or folders accidentally.
 Use a reliable and trusted antivirus and anti-malware program to protect your system and files from infection.

 It will also help you avoid data loss situations due to virus or malware attacks like Ransomware.
 Also, run schedule cleanup tasks to remove unnecessary files and folders from your system.

-You can use BitRaser for File to delete undeletable files and folder and to schedule or automate erasure process (once, daily, weekly, monthly, on first boot, or on every boot).
+You can use BitRaser File Eraser to delete undeletable files and folder and to schedule or automate erasure process (once, daily, weekly, monthly, on first boot, or on every boot).